andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 "Yeah, our friend Jill made a spreadsheet for the trip with all the plans and ideas.
 I'm definitely adding that!
 I love funiculars!"

-Big Tom, knowing me, only smiles with an *I'm sure you do* smirk.
-Any normal person he'd be working through the F.A.S.T. checklist of stroke symptoms.
 *I love funiculars*.
 What a weirdo.

 Anyways, back in Bergen, we settle up at the Gastropub and walk out into the vibrant nighttime sunlight.
 It's quarter to ten.
 Around when you might expect evening drowsiness to ensue.
-But your body is not the least bit somnolent.
+But we feel not the least bit somnolent.
 It's simply too bright for sleep.

 "What time does that railroad close?
 What is it?
 Fernilinder?
 Funrickider?